 Students may make major changes (ADD/DROP) to their schedules by adding and dropping classes during the first week of classes for full-semester and first-eight-week classes.
-This is done using the New Mexico Junior College Class ADD/Drop Form (see Appendix pg.
+This is done using the New Mexico Junior College Class ADD-DROP Form (see Appendix pg.
 13).
 For second-eight-week classes, changes to schedules must be submitted before the end of business on the first Wednesday after the start of the term.

 NMJC will honor requests to change a Dual Credit schedule for a student after the ADD/DROP Period only where those courses are not held on NMJC's campus.
 Such requests must be made in advance of the deadline to withdraw from a class for all NMJC students (usually two weeks before the end of a semester or term).
-Please refer to the Appendix: 2020-2021- Important Dual Credit Calendar Dates or the NMJC Academic Calendar on the website for more information.
+Please refer to the NMJC Academic Calendar for more information (see below for links to the NMJC Academic Calendar).
 For all students in ITV courses, ACT Academy programs, and Early College/Dual Credit Academy programs, NMJC will not honor requests for changes past the ADD/DROP Period.
 Any exceptions to these policies will require approval from the relevant Dean and/or Vice President of Instruction and may require additional documentation/evidence.